 5. Do you have chapters in other states?

 NICU Helping Hands is headquartered in Fort Worth, Texas and our Angel Gown Program operation is based there as well.
-We have one Official Chapter of our Angel Gown Program operating in Kansas City, Kansas and we are looking at setting up other Official Chapters across the United States.
+We have one Official Chapter of our Angel Gown Program operating in Kansas City, Kansas and an international program operating in Australia.
+We are looking at setting up other Official Chapters across the United States.
 Even though we currently only have one Official Chapter we still serve every community requesting assistance.

 6. Can Angel Gown garments be sent to a specific hospital?